apache/hbase-operator-tools/hbase-hbck2/README.md

 2019-07-10 18:30:51,090 WARN  [master/localhost:16000:becomeActiveMaster] master.HMaster: hbase:namespace,,1562808216225.725a0fe6c2c869d3d0a9ed82bfa80fa3. is NOT online; state={725a0fe6c2c869d3d0a9ed82bfa80fa3 state=CLOSED, ts=1562808619952, server=null}; ServerCrashProcedures=false.
 Master startup cannot progress, in holding-pattern until region onlined.
 ```

 To assign the namespace table region, you cannot use the shell.
-If you use the shell, it will fail with a `PleaseHoldException` because the master is not yet up (it is waiting for the namepace table to come online before it declares itself ‘up’).
+If you use the shell, it will fail with a `PleaseHoldException` because the master is not yet up (it is waiting for the namespace table to come online before it declares itself ‘up’).
 You have to use the `HBCK2` _assigns_ command.
 To assign, you will need the namespace encoded name.
 It shows in the log quoted above: i.e. _725a0fe6c2c869d3d0a9ed82bfa80fa3_ in this case.
 You will also have to pass the -skip command to ‘skip’ the master version check (without it, your `HBCK2` invocation will also elicit the above `PleaseHoldException` because the master is not yet up).
 Here is an example adding an assign of the namespace table:
 ```
 $ HBASE_CLASSPATH_PREFIX=~/checkouts/hbase-operator-tools/hbase-hbck2/target/hbase-hbck2-1.0.0-SNAPSHOT.jar ./bin/hbase org.apache.hbase.HBCK2 -skip assigns 725a0fe6c2c869d3d0a9ed82bfa80fa3
 ```

 If the invocation comes back with ‘Connection refused’, is the Master up?
 The Master will shut down after a while if it can’t initialize itself.
 Just restart the cluster/master and rerun the above assigns command.

 When the assigns runs successfully, you’ll see it emit the likes of the following.
 The ‘48’ on the end is the pid of the assign procedure schedule.
-If the pid returned is ‘-1’, then the  master startup has not progressed sufficently… retry.
+If the pid returned is ‘-1’, then the  master startup has not progressed sufficiently… retry.
 Or, the encoded regionname is incorrect.
 Check.
 ```
 $  HBASE_CLASSPATH_PREFIX=~/checkouts/hbase-operator-tools/hbase-hbck2/target/hbase-hbck2-1.0.0-SNAPSHOT.jar ./bin/hbase org.apache.hbase.HBCK2 -skip assigns 725a0fe6c2c869d3d0a9ed82bfa80fa3
 18:40:43.817 [main] WARN  org.apache.hadoop.util.NativeCodeLoader - Unable to load native-hadoop library for your platform... using builtin-java classes where applicable